 Glacier Bay Lodge features a large, wraparound deck, which, consequently offers truly unbelievable views.
 In addition to enjoying a stunning sunset, you can also purchase a bottle of wine from the gift shop, topping off an already perfect day.

 Nourished by glacier melt and dating back almost 1000 years, the rainforests of Glacier Bay are a magical place.
 Moreover, the coastal location means there are (almost) no bugs.

 The wildlife is abundant in Glacier Bay, for example, this rarely-seen Alaskan mountain goat seems to almost pose for a picture.

 This short trail, easily accessible from Glacier Bay Lodge, is filled with every shade of green you can imagine.
 In addition to the stunning flora, you’ll also find a wide variety of birds inhabiting the area.

 Huna Tribal House, overlooking Glacier Bay in Alaska

 The Huna Tribal House pays tribute to the original custodians of the land, the Huna Tlingit clans.
 During your visit, make sure to watch the short video inside the house, which explains the history of the land.

-As a result of the melting glaciers, you’ll notice an extra-blue tint to the Bartlett River, complimenting the various shades of green of its surrounding valley.
+As a result of the melting glaciers, you’ll notice an extra-blue tint to the Bartlett River, complementing the various shades of green of its surrounding valley.

-These extra-large sea mammals flight for a spot in the sun, meanwhile overseeing all activities in Glacier Bay.
-Above all, they are the noble guardians of this national park.
+These extra-large sea mammals fight for a spot in the sun, meanwhile overseeing all activities in Glacier Bay.
+They are the noble guardians of this national park.

 In conclusion, a visit to Glacier Bay is a truly stunning visual experience; the flora and fauna are guaranteed to impress even the most jaded traveler.